 It’s also important to use a team communication tool or app that matches the culture you are trying to create.
 Since most of your communications will take place within an app, it needs to convey a positive vibe that your team can associate with and enjoy.
 You can also use multiple team communication apps to help build a stronger work culture.

 WhatsApp group chats are great for sharing memes and inside jokes, which will help build comradeship outside of work.
+They can also be utilised later on for WhatsApp marketing.
 Whereas Slack can be reserved for formal work conversations and Zoom can be the de-facto team conference call platform.

 Foster creative one-on-one meetings